Flax in New Zealand: Defence

-Later uses
+Colonial uses

 In winter 1823 Captain John Rodolphus Kent went to Foveaux Strait, filled 14 large casks with flax, bought 1100 lb of dressed flax, and took 25 flax plants.
-That trip was by way of an experiment to confirm the value of flax, but he continued trading until 1836 and several other traders followed his example.
+That trip was an experiment to confirm the value of flax.
+He continued trading until 1836 and several other traders followed his example.

 Thus, by the early 19th century, the quality of rope materials made from New Zealand flax was known internationally, as was the quality of New Zealand trees which were used for spars and masts.
 The Royal Navy was one of the largest customers.
 The flax trade burgeoned, especially after male Māori recognised the advantages of trade and adapted to helping in the harvesting and dressing of flax which had previously been done exclusively by females.
 Driven by the desperate need for muskets and ammunition, many Māori moved to unhealthy swamplands where flax could be grown, and there devoted insufficient labour to the production of food, until any survivors were fully equipped, first with musket and ammunition, and then with iron tools.
 "The taking of slaves increased – slaves who could be put to work dressing flax...".
 A burgeoning flax industry developed with the fibres being used for rope, twine, matting, carpet under felt, and wool packs.
 Initially wild stands of flax were harvested but plantations were established with three in existence by 1851.

 A Parliamentary Commission in 1870 reported on all aspects of the flax industry.
 It listed up to 24 varieties, with many regional variations in names.

 Several times the possibility of commercial papermaking from the fibre from Phormium tenax has been investigated, but currently it is used only by artists and craftsmen producing handmade papers.